Naglfari

 In Nordic mythology, Naglfari is the father of Auðr by the personified night, Nótt.
-Naglfar is attested in a single mention in the Prose Edda (written in the 13th century by Snorri Sturluson) book Gylfaginning, where he is described as one of a series of three husbands of Nótt, and that the couple produced a son, Auðr.
+Naglfari is attested in a single mention in the Prose Edda (written in the 13th century by Snorri Sturluson) book Gylfaginning, where he is described as one of a series of three husbands of Nótt, and that the couple produced a son, Auðr.
 No additional information is provided about Naglfari.

 Rudolf Simek theorizes that Snorri invented Naglfari but states that his reason for doing so is unknown.